Reactive-Network/reactive-smart-contract-demos/src/demos/basic/README.md

 The **Reactive Network Demo** illustrates a basic use case of the Reactive Network with two key functionalities:

-* Low-latency monitoring of logs emitted by contracts on the origin chain.
+* Low-latency monitoring of logs emitted by the origin contract.
-* Executing calls from the Reactive Network to contracts on the destination chain.
+* Executing calls from the Reactive Network to the callback contract.

 This setup can be adapted for various scenarios, from simple stop orders to fully decentralized algorithmic trading.

 ## Contracts

-**Origin Chain Contract**: [BasicDemoL1Contract](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/basic/BasicDemoL1Contract.sol) receives Ether and returns it to the sender, emitting a `Received` event with transaction details.
+**Origin Contract**: [BasicDemoL1Contract](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/basic/BasicDemoL1Contract.sol) receives Ether and returns it to the sender, emitting a `Received` event with transaction details.

 **Reactive Contract**: [BasicDemoReactiveContract](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/basic/BasicDemoReactiveContract.sol) demonstrates a reactive subscription model on Ethereum Sepolia.
 It listens for logs from a specified contract and emits an `Event` for each incoming log while incrementing a local `counter`.
 If the incoming log’s `topic_3` value is at least `0.01 Ether`, it emits a `Callback` event containing a payload to invoke a `callback` function externally.

-**Destination Chain Contract**: [BasicDemoL1Callback](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/basic/BasicDemoL1Callback.sol) logs callback details upon receiving a call, capturing the origin, sender, and reactive sender addresses.
+**Destination Contract**: [BasicDemoL1Callback](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/basic/BasicDemoL1Callback.sol) logs callback details upon receiving a call, capturing the origin, sender, and reactive sender addresses.
 It could also be a third-party contract.

 ## Further Considerations